Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Necessity of Well-Categorized Dataset

 Most currently available datasets fail to account for the architectural uniqueness of generative models.
-For instance, the widely-used GenImage dataset \citep{genimage1} includes three models: Stable Diffusion 1.4, Stable Diffusion 1.5, and Wukong, all of which share identical backbone structures.
+For instance, the widely-used GenImage dataset \cite{genimage1} includes three models: Stable Diffusion 1.4, Stable Diffusion 1.5, and Wukong, all of which share identical backbone structures.
 This structural homogeneity results in remarkably similar feature distributions among their generated images.
-Such design leads to significant limitations: even a simple CNN classifier trained on images from any one model demonstrates exceptionally strong generalization performance when evaluated on the other two models \citep{genimage1}.
+Such design leads to significant limitations: even a simple CNN classifier trained on images from any one model demonstrates exceptionally strong generalization performance when evaluated on the other two models \cite{genimage1}.
 This architectural redundancy severely compromises the objectivity and comprehensiveness of model evaluation.
-Additionally, another study \citep{wildfake5} demonstrates that this generalization capability remains valid for both fine-tuning \citep{dreambooth33} and LoRA adaptation \citep{lora32}.
-Therefore, merely making minor modifications to the weights or model architecture is insufficient to enable the model to express fundamentally different representations.
+Additionally, another study \cite{wildfake5} demonstrates that this generalization capability extends to models produced via fine-tuning \cite{dreambooth33} and LoRA adaptation \cite{lora32}.
+Therefore, merely making minor modifications to the weights or model architecture is insufficient to produce fundamentally different representations.

-To comprehensively evaluate the generalization ability of deepfake detectors, we argue that models across all categories must be architecturally distinct, rather than just variations of the same backbone.
+To comprehensively evaluate the generalization ability of deepfake detectors, we argue that models across all categories must possess distinct forgery features.
+A straightforward approach is to utilize models with different architectures, as empirical evidence shows that CNNs can effectively distinguish between these categories.
 To address these requirements and support our experimental objectives, we introduce OmniFake, a large-scale comprehensive dataset comprising images synthesized by a diverse collection of distinct generative models.
 This dataset not only enables systematic investigation of detection generalization across architectures, but also facilitates out-of-distribution classification tasks.
-Our dataset includes an extensive range of state-of-the-art generative models, including autoregressive architectures and unified Multimodal Large Language Models (MLLMs).
-We believe our dataset will significantly advance research in the fields of both synthetic image detection and attribution.
+We believe our dataset will advance research in the fields of both synthetic image detection and attribution.